Anandashram, Kanhangad: History

-This ashram would prove to be the site for the sadhana and self-realization of Mother Krishnabai.
 On 7 June 1928, just four days after the establishment of the Ashram in Kasaragod, the young widow Krishnabai arrived in Kasaragod to stay with her sister-in-law.
+This ashram proved to be the site for the sadhana and self-realization of Mother Krishnabai.
 By 1930, she had left her family and was living permanently in the Ashram.
-Her presence in the Ashram provoked considerable scandal, causing the Ashram's regular inmates to leave; the number of visitors also dwindled.
+Her presence in the Ashram provoked scandal, causing the Ashram's regular inmates to leave; the number of visitors also dwindled.

-In 1931, soon after Mataji Krishnabai completed her sadhana and gained the experience of nirvikalpa samadhi, Swami Ramdas and Mataji were forced to abandon the Ashram permanently following a physical attack on Mataji Krishnabai by a pair of strangers.
+In 1931, after Mataji Krishnabai completed her sadhana and gained the experience of nirvikalpa samadhi, Swami Ramdas and Mataji were forced to abandon the Ashram permanently following a physical attack on Mataji Krishnabai by a pair of strangers.
 A few days later, while staying in Kanhangad, Swami Ramdas's friends and devotees suggested that a new Ashram be set up near the Manjapati hill in Kanhangad.
 Swami Ramdas agreed, and the new Ashram, also called 'Anandashram,' was opened on 15 May 1931.
 The surrounding area, which was called Manjapati before the establishment of the Ashram, is now known as Ramnagar.

-The Ashram slowly grew from its tiny initial structure to the present complex of low-rise buildings.
+The Ashram grew from its tiny initial structure to the present complex of low-rise buildings.
 Many of the buildings constructed by the Ashram were given away to those who worked in the Ashram or handed over to the Government to run various social welfare schemes and schools.
 The Ashram provides free food for all visitors, and free accommodation for a limited period of time.
 There are special buildings for wandering sadhus and sanyasis.
 The Ashram publishes a journal called The Vision as well as a number of books by Swami Ramdas (who was a prolific writer) and others.

+Death and legacy

 After the mahasamadhi of Swami Ramdas in 1963, Mataji Krishnabai headed Anandashram until her own passing in 1989.
 Swami Sachidananda, who joined the ashram in 1949, took over the leadership of the Ashram until he died in 2008.
 Now Swami Muktananda heads the Ashram.